-If your child is leaving, please can you fill in this form as fully as you can even if you do not know all the details yet
+If your child is leaving, please can you fill in this form as fully as you can even if you do not know all the details yet nool/logo

-School/ logo

-Name: Date of Birth: Class: My child will be leaving schoo l on: (date) Because we are: a.
-Moving House (please tick) b.
-Returning to country of origin/emigrating , C. Other - please give details New address if known: New school if known: If not yet known, the to wn or at least the country you are moving to: Please confirm your nur nbers e telephone numbers?
-Yes No or list new numbers: not moving and who you information about your u will child's ne, address and telephone number of a friend or relative be staying in touch with.
-We will only contact them if we is new school and we cannot contact you.
-In most cases the shool will contact us to transfer your child's information. need Full Name(s) of Parent(s s)/Care er(s).
+Name: Date of Birth: Class:

+My child will be leaving sc hool o n: (date)

+Because we are: a.
+Moving House

+(please tick) b.
+Returning to country of origin/emigrating

+C. Other - please give details

+New address if known: ı

+New school if known:

+If not yet known, the town n or at least the country you are moving to:

+Will you keep the same m · · · · · · · · · · · · · · · · · · ·

+Please confirm your numb ers or list new numbers:

+Mother's mohile Father's

+mobile

+address and telephone number of a friend or relative in the Uring in touch with.
+We will only contact them if we need inform

+t contact you.
+In most cases this will not be necessary because · ·

+will contact us to transfer your c hild's information.

+Name:

+Address:

+Phone Number:

+Full Name(s) of Parent(s)/ Carer(s s).
 Please print names and sign.

+Mother

+Father

+Other (state relationship).

-Mother Father Other (state relationship) Atta ached to this form is a school compliments slip.
-Please can y ou give it to your new school and ask them to contact us.
+ttached to this form is a school compliments slip.

+Plea se can you give it to your new school and ask them to contact us.

 For school use only.
-Date ret urned: Date returned to
+Date return ed: Date returned to FWS: